MaelleAmand/PCAphon/README.md

 ![PCA in language variation_2](cluster_speakers_FACE_GOAT_PRICE.png)
 _________________________________________________________________________________________________________________

+## Get prepared before the workshop!

+Before the workshop, please install the package FactoMineR in RStudio or R on your computer.
+It would be advisable to bring your own dataset(s).

+## During the workshop

-Please download the PCAphon workshop package.
-We will go through the files as we proceed through the workshop.
+- We will go through the files as we proceed through the workshop.
-We will be using several phonetics datasets so that you practice the interpretation of PCA results better.
-In the package, you will also find different publications in phonetics and linguistics that have used the statistical approach so that you may have examples of how to report your results.
+- A PCA analysis will be performed on several datasets related to the field of phonetics so that you may improve your interpretation of PCA results and graphs.
+- I will also add published articles using PCA analysis for further illustration.

-## Workshop coming soon
+## Other workshop coming soon
   - 11th & 18th June: ggplot2 & multivariate analysis (Paris Sorbonne Nouvelle University)

 ## Previous workshops I have given